Weakness is the feeling of body fatigue, or tiredness. A

 - muscle cramps

 the feeling you get when you have the flu.
-This is often called fatigue, but it’s also
+This is known as fatigue, but it’s also

-Some people who experience full body weakness also experience fever, flulike symptoms, or pain in the affected area.
+experience fever, flu-like symptoms, or pain in the affected area.

 You should contact your doctor if you experience any of the

 - difficulty speaking